deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/ethereum-staking.md

 - Reduce Energy Requirements
 - Cheaper to run a node
-- PoS on Ethereum is also intended to lay the groundwork for “[sharding](https://www.coindesk.com/learn/2020/12/02/what-is-sharding/)” – a partitioning technique that allows multiple parallel chains to share data and transaction load efficiently.
+- PoS on Ethereum is also intended to lay the groundwork for "[sharding](https://www.coindesk.com/learn/2020/12/02/what-is-sharding/)" – a partitioning technique that allows multiple parallel chains to share data and transaction load efficiently.
 These shard chains, when combined with a secondary scaling product known as "[rollups](https://www.coindesk.com/learn/what-are-rollups-zk-rollups-and-optimistic-rollups-explained/)," could allow Ethereum to process upward of [100,000 transactions](https://ethereum.org/en/eth2/shard-chains/) per second.
 That's a huge leap compared with the [10-15 transactions per second](https://ycharts.com/indicators/ethereum_transactions_per_day) it processed under proof-of-work.
 - Rollups involve batching dozens of transactions together off the main chain, creating a cryptographic proof for them (evidence of their validity) and then submitting that to the main chain.

 ## How does Ethereum staking work?

 Unlike the PoW-based blockchain, the PoS-powered blockchain bundles 32 blocks of transactions during each round of validation, lasting 6.4 minutes on average.
-These bundles of blocks are what’s known as “epochs.”
+These bundles of blocks are what’s known as "epochs."
 An epoch is considered finalized – that is, the transactions contained are irreversible – when the blockchain adds two more epochs after it.

-During the validating process (also known as the “attesting process"), stakers are randomly grouped into “committees” of 128 and assigned to a particular shard block.
+During the validating process (also known as the "attesting process"), stakers are randomly grouped into "committees" of 128 and assigned to a particular shard block.

-Each committee has a set time for proposing a new block and validating the transactions inside of it, called a “slot.”
+Each committee has a set time for proposing a new block and validating the transactions inside of it, called a "slot."
 There are 32 slots in each epoch, meaning 32 sets of committees are required to complete the validation process in each epoch.

 Once a committee is assigned to a block, one random member of the group is granted the exclusive right to propose a new block of transactions while the remaining 127 members vote on the proposal and attest to the transactions.

-Once a majority of the committee has attested the new block, it’s added to the blockchain and a “cross-link” is created to confirm its insertion.
+Once a majority of the committee has attested the new block, it’s added to the blockchain and a "cross-link" is created to confirm its insertion.
 Only then does the Ethereum staker who was chosen to propose the new block receive their reward.

 - Cross-linking is the process of reconciling individual shard states with the main chain.